-- Pre- and post-assessment appears to be established, as does assessment for oral communication skills. - Crop Science faculty need to focus on how to effectively implement assessment of critical thinking, problem solving, and writing skills. - More data need to be generated during the 2018-2019 academic year before CSES can determine if action is needed to alter assessment, student learner outcomes, and/or curriculum.
+- Post-assessment appears to be established, as does assessment for oral communication skills. - Crop Science faculty need to focus on how to effectively implement assessment of critical thinking, problem solving, and writing skills. - More data need to be generated during the 2019-2020 academic year before CSES can determine if action is needed to alter assessment, student learner outcomes, and/or curriculum.